-Collectively, these people are vital as they add up to the financial and market share reports you pore over every day.
+Collectively, these people add up to the financial and market share reports you pore over every day.

-Whenever they write, ring or, god forbid, visit us in person it’s invariably to complain about something.
-You have to pretend that you care that one of your 18 year old customer ‘service’ representatives was rude to them.
-But you really don’t.
+You then have to deal with the fall-out when one of your 18 year old customer ‘service’ representatives was rude to them.

 Of course you value your customers.
 That’s why you created your Fly / Rewards / Advantage / Club loyalty program.
-Throw them a few points with a tiny bit of perceived value every time they buy something and bingo!
+Throw them a few points with a little bit of perceived value every time they buy something and bingo!
 Loyalty!

-Loyalty programs may keep the cash registers ringing but there’s only one problem; if that’s your main customer play you will always be vulnerable to someone who comes along with a bigger, better or shinier ethical bribe.
+Loyalty programs may keep the cash registers ringing but there’s a problem with that strategy: if that’s your main customer relationship play you will always be vulnerable to someone who comes along with a bigger, better or shinier ethical bribe.

 The Message is brought to you by Tick Yes – providing solutions for all your digital and content marketing needs.

-Images Courtesy of Shutterstock
+Image Courtesy of Shutterstock